Building High-Performing Teams: Strategies, Characteristics, and Benefits

 As mentioned earlier, trust and respect are critical aspects of innovative teams.
 So, to establish high-functioning teams, you should encourage these qualities in your employees.

-A study from Google revealed the crucial role of psychological safety in work teams.
+Google's "Project Aristotle" revealed the crucial role of psychological safety in work teams.
 The ability to take risks without embarrassment will absolutely drive creativity.

 Clear goals and expectations help individuals focus and maintain work momentum.
 Thus, one of your responsibilities as a manager or leader is to delegate tasks to team members accordingly.
 In order to delegate tasks, it is essential to know your team members and their skill sets.